moritonal/CodingWithTom/tutorials/Tutorial_DownloadData.md

 # Add a button to map points

 Now we know how to show some HTML when you click on a map point, let's try make it more advanced.
-Replace the text with more advance HTML
+Replace the text with more advance HTML.
+This is to show you how to do something, rather than an explit objective.

 ```javascript
 /// Import some code from NPM